Efficiency in local differential privacy

 for all $A$ in a sigma algebra $\mathcal G$ on some sample space $\mathcal Z$ and for all $x,x'$ in the original sample space $\X$.
 Thus, the observed data $Z_1,\dots, Z_n$ are iid from $QP_\theta$, where $[QP_\theta](A) = \int_\X Q(A|x) P_\theta(dx)$.
 We will see below that the resulting statistical model $Q\P = (QP_\theta)_{\theta\in\Theta}$ is again regular with Fisher-Information denoted by $I_\theta(Q\P)$.
 Hence, under standard regularity conditions, the MLE in $Q\P$ is asymptotically distributed as $N(0,I_\theta(Q\P)^{-1})$ and it is well known to be efficient, i.e., this asymptotic covariance matrix is the smallest (in the partial Loewner ordering) that any (regular) estimator in the model $Q\P$ can achieve.
 However, we are actually free to choose the privacy mechanism $Q$, as long as it satisfies \eqref{eq:QNI}.
 It is therefore natural to ask, at least in the case $p=1$, what is the mechanism $Q$ that leads to the smallest asymptotic variance, or, in other words, to look for solutions of the optimization problem

 where $\mathcal Q_\alpha := \mathcal Q_\alpha(\X) := \bigcup_{(\mathcal Z,\mathcal G)}\Big\{Q:\mathcal G\times\X\to[0,1] \Big| Q$ is a Markov kernel satisfying \eqref{eq:QNI}$\Big\}$ is the set of all $\alpha$-private marginal data release mechanisms.
-The problem \eqref{eq:Qopt} is challenging, because the constraint set is an infinite dimensional set of Markov kernels with even unspecified domain.
-Moreover, a global maximizer may not even exist at all.
-Furthermore, a (near) maximizer will typically depend on the unknown parameter $\theta$ and the resulting privacy mechanism, $Q_\theta$ say, is also unknown and can not be given to the data owners to generate sanitized data $Z_i$, $i=1,\dots, n$.
+The problem \eqref{eq:Qopt} is challenging, because the constraint set is an infinite dimensional set of Markov kernels with even unspecified domain $\mathcal Z$ and the supremum may not be attained.
+Moreover, we are trying to \emph{maximize} a convex function over a convex domain and thus we expect to see many local maxima.
+Furthermore, a (near) maximizer will typically depend on the unknown parameter $\theta$ and the resulting privacy mechanism, $Q_\theta$ say, is also unknown and can not be shared with the data owners to generate sanitized data $Z_i$, $i=1,\dots, n$.